parallax/jsPDF/README.md

 ### Optional dependencies

 Some functions of jsPDF require optional dependencies.
 E.g. the `html` method, which depends on `html2canvas` and, when supplied with a string HTML document, `dompurify`.
-JsPDF loads them dynamically when required (using the respective module format, e.g. dynamic imports).
+JsPDF loads them Dynamically when required (using the respective module format, e.g. dynamic imports).
 Build tools like Webpack will automatically create separate chunks for each of the optional dependencies.
-If your application does not use any of the optional dependencies, you can prevent Webpack from generating the chunks by defining them as external dependencies:
+If your application does not use any of the optional Dependencies, you can prevent Webpack from generating the chunks by defining them as external dependencies:

 ```js